Skip to main content

 After you send the SSO information to LiveRamp, your LiveRamp representative will provide you with the correct values for those fields.

-The required attributes in your SAML assertion should look similar to the following:
+The required attribute in your SAML assertion should look similar to the following:

 Create a support case in the LiveRamp Community portal with the information listed below.
-A LiveRamp representative will reply with the URL to use to replace the dummy values in the "ACS url" and "Audience url" fields.
+A LiveRamp representative will reply with the URL to use to replace the dummy values in the "ACS URL" and "Audience URI" fields.
 LiveRamp will also send you a LiveRamp site verification token.
-For your security, this token must be added as a DNS TXT record on the email domain(s) your users will be logging in with.
+For security, this token must be added as a DNS TXT record on the email domain(s) your users will be logging in with, before the SSO integration can be activated.

 Include this required information in your support case:

-• The email domain(s) that will be logging in to your identity provider (for example, "@example.com and @liveramp.com")
+• The email address domain(s) of your users who will be covered by the SSO integration (for example, "@example.com and @example.org")

 Caution

-• The IdP metadata XML file, which includes the Entity ID, the SSO url, and the public certificate
+• A valid SAML IDP metadata XML file, which includes the Entity ID, the SSO url, and the public certificate

-Once LiveRamp has provided the URL to use in the "ACS url" and "Audience url" fields, go back into your app and replace the dummy values with the new URLs.
+Once LiveRamp has provided the URL to use in the "ACS URL" and "Audience URI" fields, go back into your app and replace the dummy values with the new URLs.

-Once you enter the new URLs into your app and complete domain verification, the configuration is complete.
-See the "Log In To LiveRamp Applications" section to begin using LiveRamp applications.
+Once you enter the new URLs into your app and complete domain verification via DNS TXT records, the SAML configuration is complete.
+However, SSO will only be enabled for the testing users you supplied earlier.
+See the "Log In To LiveRamp Applications" section to begin testing the login flow.

 Logging in to LiveRamp Applications